N-Haitu31/holbertonschool-shell/io_redirections_and_filters/README.md

 21-reverse : script that reverse its input.

 22-users_and_homes : script that displays all users and their home directories, sorted by users.

+24-gifs : script that lists all the files with a .gif extension in the current directory and all its sub-directories.